yuranxue272181/a3-YuranXue/README.md

 *You must either use Github authenticaion or provide a username/password to access a dummy account*.
 Course staff cannot be expected, for example, to have a personal Facebook, Google, or Twitter account to use when grading this assignment.
 Please contact the course staff if you have any questions about this.
 THIS IS THE HARDEST ACHEIVEMENT OFFERED IN WEBWARE.
 You have been warned!
-- (5 points) Instead of Glitch, host your site on a different service like [Digital Ocean](https://www.digitalocean.com).
+- (5 points) Instead of Glitch, host your site on a different service.
+Find a service that is reputable and has a free tier.
+Post your findings on Slack in the #assignment3 channel.
+DO NOT feel compelled to purchase a paid tier from any service, although if you already have one, you are welcome to use it.
 Make sure to describe this a bit in your README.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
 - (5 points) Get 100% (not 98%, not 99%, but 100%) in all four lighthouse tests required for this assignment.

 *Design/UX*